TwinPush/api-docs/user-manual-en.md

 #### Content
-At the Content tab, you can select which additional action the notification will do when the user opens it up.
+At the Content tab, you can select which additional actions the notification will carry out when the user opens it up.
 In this way, you will be able to send to your users a rich text screen or an external URL, besides the notification.
 This function is very useful in marketing campaigns, where the notification message arouses the user's interest that could evolve into an immediat action.

-* **None**: By choosing this option, when the user opens this notification, your App will open, in the same way as if he would open it up from your App icon.
+* **None**: By choosing this option, when the user opens this notification, your App will just get opened, in the same way as if he would open it up from your App icon.
-* **URL**: Write here an URL with a landing page that will open in the smartphone when the user opens this notification.
+* **URL**: Write here an URL with a landing page that will get opened in the smartphone when the user opens this notification.
-* **HTML**: Create here a rich text HTML message, it can contain other external URL or image links, that will show to the user when he opens this notification.
+* **HTML**: Create here a rich text HTML message, it can contain other external URL or image links, that will get opened to the user when he opens this notification.

 [![](http://i.imgur.com/MlANILUl.png)](http://i.imgur.com/MlANILU.png)

 #### Target tab
 Use the Target tab to select the users you want them to receive this notification.
-You can send this notification to all users of your App, to one or more users selected manually, to your segments, or you can also import a file with your own list of users or even devices.
+You can send this notification to all users of your App, to one or more users selected manually, to your segments, or you can also import a file with your own list of users or devices.

 * **All**: By choosing All, the notification will be sent to all users registered in the platform and active at the time of sending this notitication.
 * **User**: Here you can manually select one or more users or devices, to do that, you should identify a user by its Alias, or a device by its Device ID.
 Remember that any user has a unique Alias, but one user can own one or more devices.
 * **Segment**: Choose one or more segments here, you should have created them first in the Target section.
 Just write the name of the segment one by one in the text box.
 * **File**: Import a CSV (.csv) or a plain text (.txt) file with your own list of users or devices.
-You can also customize the message to send to each user or device.
+You can also customize the message to be send to each user or device.
 Find the rules for formatting the file [here](https://twincoders.atlassian.net/wiki/x/AgC7AQ).

 [![](http://i.imgur.com/G6ePRXKl.png)](http://i.imgur.com/G6ePRXK.png)